-The OPEB trust fund assets consist of pooled investments in the Plymouth County OPEB Trust (PCOT), which the County voluntarily participates in (see Note 6).
+The OPEB Trust Fund's assets consist of pooled investments in the Plymouth County OPEB Trust (PCOT), which the County voluntarily participates in (see Note 6).

-For the year ended June 30, 2020, the annual money-weighted rate of returns on investments, net of investment expense, was not available.
+For the year ended June 30, 2022, the annual money-weighted rate of returns on investments, net of investment expense, was not available.